Hi! I'm Tom. I build complex machine reading systems.

 Publications

 • Thomas Effland and Michael Collins.
 Improving Low-Resource Cross-Lingual Parsing with Expected Statistic Regularization.
-Transactions of the Association for Computational Linguistics (TACL), preprint
+Transactions of the Association for Computational Linguistics (TACL), January 2023

 • Thomas Effland and Michael Collins.
 Partially Supervised Named Entity Recognition via the Expected Entity Ratio Loss.
 Transactions of the Association for Computational Linguistics (TACL), December 2021